rubymonsters/ruby-for-beginners/source/04-your_tools/02-terminal.md

 and they'll be fine to use for us.

 A terminal is an application that doesn't do much more but provide a window to run another program, called a "shell".
-A shell is a text based program, so it does not have a window, and thus needs the terminal to be run on your graphical user interface.
+A shell is a text-based program, so it does not have a window, and thus needs the terminal to be run on your graphical user interface.